Otters: Profile and Information

 The North American river otter (Lontra Canadensis) became among the main animals hunted and captured in North America for fur after contact with Europeans.

-An assortment of fish and shellfish, as well as small land mammals and birds, are eaten by river otters.
+An assortment of fish, shellfish, small land mammals, and birds are eaten by river otters.
 They grow to a length of one meter (3 – 4 ft) and weigh from 10 – 30 lb (5 – 15 kilograms).

 This is a protected species in some countries, and some places have otter sanctuaries that aid the rehabilitation of sick and wounded otters.